BrianLevin/Employee-Tracker/README.md

  ## Description

 We had to  create an interface that makes it  easy for non-developers to view and interact with information stored in databases.
-We built an architect solution manging a companies employees using mySQL, inquirer, and Node.
+We built an architect solution manging a companies employees using MySQL, inquirer, and Node.

 ## github
 Github.com/BrianLevin